 Movies started turning their gaze toward urban underbellies, and French critics in particular noticed that American crime films were noticeably darker during this period, dubbing it film noir (literally "black cinema").

-The heyday of film noir ended in the 1950s, but it has since evolved into several subcategories, including neo-noir (e.g. Chinatown) and tech-noir (Blade Runner), which share the visuals of 1920s German Expressionism.
+The heyday of film noir ended in the 1950s, but it has since evolved into several subcategories, including neo-noir (e.g. Chinatown) and tech-noir (Blade Runner), which share the visuals of the 1920s German Expressionism film movement.

 15. Shadow of a Doubt (1943)